Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [ ] implement the checklists for gameplay
 - [ ] explain more about the gameplay in explanation box
 - [ ] replace confirm modals with 2D scene
+- [ ] show a thumbnail label to indicate monster outside viewport

 ### Milestone 20 - Monster wave modes
 - [ ] remove infinite boolean from MonsterWave